kushalshrini/In_Memory_Text_Editor/README.md

 2. Display − Displays the complete list.
 3. Delete − Deletes an element at the current position of the cursor.

-# --> When the user presses the backspace key the node pointed to by the cursor is removed and the cursor moves one step back.
+ ****When the user presses the backspace key the node pointed to by the cursor is removed and the cursor moves one step back.
-# --> The user should be able to use the direction keys to move the cursor within the text without editing the text.
+ The user should be able to use the direction keys to move the cursor within the text without editing the text.
 Note: vertical direction keys will move cursor within lines.
-# --> The user should be able to insert a new line wherever she wishes in text.
+ The user should be able to insert a new line wherever she wishes in text.
 Note that in this project the newline is taken as a series of spaces till the current line of the window is filled.